Skip to main content

 (E) What happens when an assistance group misses its interview?

-(2) When the assistance group contacts the county agency within the thirty-day application processing period, the county agency shall schedule a second interview.
+(2) When the assistance group contacts the county agency within the thirty-day application processing period, the county agency is to schedule a second interview.

-(3) The county agency shall not deny an assistance group's application prior to the thirtieth day when the assistance group fails to appear for the first scheduled interview.
+(3) The county agency is not to deny an assistance group's application prior to the thirtieth day when the assistance group fails to appear for the first scheduled interview.

-(4) When the assistance group requests a second interview during the thirty-day application processing period and is determined eligible, the county agency shall issue prorated benefits from the date of application.
+(4) When the assistance group requests a second interview during the thirty-day application processing period and is determined eligible, the county agency is to issue prorated benefits from the date of application.

 Supplemental Information